 – Fortunately I didn’t have this struggle, but the housing market can be complete pandemonium.
 I was lucky when I finally found my piso, but I remember how stiff the competition was beforehand.
 I would WhatsApp someone about a potential room one evening, and by the time the morning came it was off the market!
 I also remember touring 9 bedroom/2 bathroom apartments starting at €500+!
 If you’re desperate (which most people are), you can end up in a really bad living arrangement.
 Basically, time and luck must be on your side when looking for apartments in Madrid.

 – I’ve never been as dehydrated in my life as I was the 8 months I was in Madrid.
-Even though the continent is a peninsula, the city itself is landlocked.
+Even though the country is a peninsula, the city itself is landlocked.
 The climate is warm and dry, and I can probably count on two hands how many times it rained while I was there.
 In the winter I would wake up choking from dry mouth because of the radiators.
 My skin, hair, and sinuses suffered greatly.

 – Lastly, and most ironically, I didn’t feel enough of a lifestyle change while living in Madrid.
 I was so intent on living in a big city, and I ended up wishing I had chosen a pueblo.
 It was like I had moved 4000 miles away and it felt like I was still in Chicago.
 Not to say the cities are one in the same, because they aren’t, but the environment was all too familiar.
 I decided that if I came back for a second year, I would apply to a new region.
 I actually received my carta to the Balearic Islands just a few days ago!
 Am I going?
 Well, that’s a question I don’t have an answer to yet…